Plugin Development Overview

 ▼

-Plugin is extracted to the extensions directory
+Plugin extracted to extensions directory

 │